 Breaking the Barriers – How Blockchain Can Make You Healthier and Richer

-The healthcare industry has notorious privacy, fraud and security challenges.
+The healthcare industry has notorious privacy, fraud, and security challenges.
 As of 2018, 37 data breaches occurred among healthcare institutions.
-One involved Long Island-based Cohen, Bergman, Klepper, Romano MDs mis-configuring its online database, exposing the personally identifiable information of about 42,000 patients.
-Trade in anonymous medical data is allowed in the U.S., a $28 billion dollar industry.
-Prescription records, blood tests, doctor notes, hospital visits and insurance records get monetized.
+One involved Long Island-based Cohen, Bergman, Klepper, and Romano MDs misconfiguring its online database, exposing the personally identifiable information of about 42,000 patients.
+Trade-in anonymous medical data is allowed in the U.S., a $28 billion dollar industry.
+Prescription records, blood tests, doctor notes, hospital visits, and insurance records get monetized.
 The healthcare information provided so far represents years of records for hundreds of millions of people.

-The usage of mobile health apps and wearables is ever-growing with more than 55% of smartphone users upload health-related information on their phone.
+The usage of mobile health apps and wearables is ever-growing with more than 55% of smartphone users uploading health-related information on their phones.
 Health-related data is a valuable asset for both individuals and data-driven healthcare stakeholders.
-However, today’s healthcare landscape does not offer the consumers who provided the data as a method of capturing value for its usage.
+However, today’s healthcare landscape does not offer the consumers who provided the data a method of capturing value for its usage.
 Businesses capitalize on rights to personal medical data without benefiting the consumers generating this data.
-Moreover, current system lacks the means to interconnect existing data and unlock its full potential for the benefit of all market players, losing an estimated $300 billion a year in data unavailability for marketing due to integration issues.
-Furthermore, siloed medical systems prevent needed records from getting to the people who need it when they need it most.
+Moreover, the current system lacks the means to interconnect existing data and unlock its full potential for the benefit of all market players, losing an estimated $300 billion a year in data unavailability for marketing due to integration issues.
+Furthermore, siloed medical systems prevent needed records from getting to the people who need them when they need them most.

 The rise of various applications has not yet delivered on the promise of digital technology empowering individuals and resulting in better healthcare and a more connected health-related market.